jessevdp/magister-tools/README.md

 ---

+# Suggestions
+This module is in a very early state and does not have a lot of functionality yet.
+Any suggested features are more than welcome.
+If you have an awesome feature in mind please [open an issue](https://github.com/skillzzjesse/magister-tools/issues/new).

 # License & Disclaimer
 This module is open-sourced under the MIT Licence (see [LICENSE](LICENSE) for the full license).
 So within some limits, you can do with the code whatever you want.